 Never pick it up and take it to the post because, this will only scare it, and will cause a negative association to the box or post.
 Also, never attempt to physically remove it from the undesirable scratching areas because, this will only cause it to fear you, and will just teach it to do its scratching when you are not around to stop it.

 When Kitty comes over to the box or post, place the treat beside it so that while eating the treat, Kitty will smell the scent of the catnip.
 Then move away and allow Kitty to investigate.
 When Kitty scratches it, give verbal praise along with another treat to show approval.
 Do this immediately when Kitty scratches so the connection between the scratching and the treat is understood.

 Continue this until Kitty begins to go directly to the box or post instead of the furniture or rug.
 Keep using the citrus air freshener for a while as a reminder of where not to scratch, always give praise, and, although you don’t want your cat to expect a treat each time it uses the box or post, every so often give a reward treat to reinforce the training.

 Be Patient and Do Not De-claw

-Training a cat to stop scratching undesirable objects will take some time and patience, but it can be done.
+Training your cat to stop cat scratching undesirable objects will take some time and patience, but it can be done.
 Unfortunately, rather than putting in the effort, some people choose to have their cats de-clawed.
 All experts agree this is not an acceptable option, because it is a painful procedure that maims the poor cat for life.
 Can you imagine having the ends of your fingers removed?!